Last Updated: July 16, 2026

 Traditional Uses Across Indigenous Cultures

-Echinacea holds the distinction of being the most widely used medicinal plant among Plains Indian tribes in North America.
-Archaeological evidence dates its use back to the 18th century, with Echinacea roots excavated from a Pawnee earthen lodge near Guide Rock, Nebraska, carbon-dated to 1600-1800 AD.
+Archaeological evidence dates its use back to the 18th century, with Echinacea roots excavated from a Pawnee earthen lodge near Guide Rock, Nebraska, carbon-dated to 1600 to 1800 AD.
 At least 15 documented tribes employed various Echinacea species, with E. angustifolia being the most frequently cited in ethnobotanical records.3

 The Kiowa, Cheyenne, Pawnee, Omaha, Lakota, and other tribes used Echinacea for an impressive range of conditions.
-Traditional applications included treating coughs, colds, and sore throats by chewing fresh root and allowing the saliva to run down the throat.
+Traditional applications included addressing coughs, colds, and sore throats by chewing fresh root and allowing the saliva to run down the throat.
 The numbing sensation Echinacea produces made it valuable for toothache relief.
-Tribes applied poultices of the fresh or dried root to wounds, burns, and insect bites to prevent infection and promote healing.
+Tribes applied poultices of the fresh or dried root to wounds, burns, and insect bites to help prevent infection and support healing.

 Perhaps most notably, Echinacea served as the primary remedy for snakebites across the Great Plains.
-Multiple tribal accounts describe specific protocols for treating venomous snake bites, including both internal consumption and topical application of mashed roots.
-The plant also treated symptoms of rabies, addressed inflammatory conditions, and served as a general analgesic.
-When Meriwether Lewis and William Clark encountered Echinacea during their expedition in 1804-1805, they recognized its importance and shipped roots and seeds back to President Jefferson as one of their most significant botanical discoveries.4
+Multiple tribal accounts describe specific protocols for addressing venomous snake bites, including both internal consumption and topical application of mashed roots.
+The plant also addressed symptoms of rabies, inflammatory conditions, and served as a general analgesic.
+When Meriwether Lewis and William Clark encountered Echinacea during their expedition in 1804 to 1805, they recognized its importance and shipped roots and seeds back to President Jefferson as one of their most significant botanical discoveries.4

 Modern Scientific Research and Clinical Evidence